In a collaborative effort, Northern Light Health and Eastern Maine Community College are making it easier to fulfill your dreams of becoming a nurse.

 Individuals who feel they have transferrable credit for any of the college-level prerequisites listed above should confirm course transferability with the Director of Admissions prior to submitting an application for admission to the Nursing program.

-Did you graduate from high school in 2022, or 2023 or will be graduating in 2024 or 2025?
+Did you graduate from high school in 2025?
 Then you may qualify for the Maine Free College Scholarship at EMCC!

 Ready to get started?